MarikaDiGirolamo/MarikaDiGirolamo/README.md

 _I love the process of problem-solving that coding offers.
 Whether it's crafting a responsive web interface or building immersive 3D experiences, I thrive on the satisfaction of finding elegant solutions to complex problems._

 _Programming is not just a profession for me: it's a passion.
 I'm constantly learning. exploring new technologies and stay up-to-date with industry trends.
-This drive to keep improving and innovating is what fuels my enthusiasmo for code._
+This drive to keep improving and innovating is what fuels my enthusiasm for code._

 ---